 Loukoumades: Usually made on the name days of Corfiots and of course the Eve of Saint Spiridon day.

-Tzaletia: A kind of donut made from corn flour and water with raisins, hand-kneaded and fried.
+Tzaletia: A kind of doughnut made from corn flour and water with raisins, hand-kneaded and fried.
 Served dusted with sugar.

 Bourou-Bourou: Spaghetti broken into short lengths with tomato sauce, onion, olive oil, chopped potatoes and lots of red pepper.